-This RBMP complements a range of plans and strategies across Natural Resources Wales, the Environment Agency and Governments to help ensure both the sustainable management of the water environment and to achieve the wider objectives of other EU Directives such as the Habitats Directive and revised Bathing Waters Directive.
+This RBMP complements a range of plans and strategies across Natural Resources Wales and Welsh Government to help ensure both the sustainable management of the water environment and to achieve the wider objectives of other EU Directives such as the Habitats Directive and revised Bathing Waters Directive.
 Some of these have been referenced within this plan and Table 1 summaries some of these.